- Member Central

 Rapid changes in technology, communication, and market demands have placed considerable pressure on companies to become more effective and efficient in their product development.
 Greater understanding of the success factors for new product development has resulted in the application of a range of new product processes to specific contexts.
 The New Products Processchapter outlines many of these processes including Stage-Gate®, Concurrent Engineering, Integrated Product Development, Lean and Agile.
 The benefits and limitations of each process are discussed and specific contexts for application are recommended.
 Although not specifically included in this chapter, reference is made to the tools and metrics that are required to underpin a successful new products process.

 It is widely recognized that new product development cannot be successful through good processes alone.
 Success is dependent on people, on the culture of the company and the environment that is created to foster innovation.
-The Organizations, Teams and Culture chapter outlines the characteristics of an innovative culture.
+The Culture, Organizations, and Teams chapter outlines the characteristics of an innovative culture.
 It also focuses on the requirements for a high performing team and for team structures to support cross-functional teams in an innovative environment and in different project contexts.
 Management roles and responsibilities at various levels and within different stages of product development are also discussed.

 Tools and Metrics